julian9925/notes/notes/OpenBmc.embedded.yocto.md

 	You can incrementally add these grouped functionalities to your project as needed Allows you to easily extend the system, make customizations, and keep functionality organized.

-## Metadata

-Metadata refers to the build instructions
-Commands and data used to indicate waht versions of software are used

----

 ## Pocky

 - Pocky is a reference distribution of Yocto Project.
 The word "reference" is used to mean "example" in this context.

 - Yocto project use Poky to build image (Kernel, system, and application software) for targeted hardware.